microplastics-cluster/UTOPIA_model/README.md

   - If emission are targeted to a single compartment the user should define:
     - input_flow_g_s
     - emiss_comp
-  - If there are emissions into several compartments the suer should add the corresponding input flows per compartment in the dictionary q_mass_g_s_dict (L252).
+  - If there are emissions into several compartments the user should add the corresponding input flows per compartment in the dictionary q_mass_g_s_dict (L252).
 Note that if this second option is chossen the user should double check that the inputs above match the enission scenario targeted.

 ### 2- Generate model objects by reading on input files: